Peshawar: Cityscape

-Peshawar's urban typology is similar to other ancient cities in South Asia, such as Lahore, Multan and Delhi - all of which were founded near a major river, and included an old walled city, as well as a royal citadel.
+Peshawar's urban typology is similar to other ancient cities in South Asia, such as Lahore, Multan and Delhi – all of which were founded near a major river, and included an old walled city, as well as a royal citadel.

 Historically, the old city of Peshawar was a heavily guarded citadel that consisted of high walls.
 In the 21st century, only remnants of the walls remain, but the houses and havelis continue to be structures of significance.
 Most of the houses are constructed of unbaked bricks, with the incorporation of wooden structures for protection against earthquakes, with many composed of wooden doors and latticed wooden balconies.
 Numerous examples of the city's old architecture can still be seen in areas such as Sethi Mohallah.
 In the old city, located in inner-Peshawar, many historic monuments and bazaars exist in the 21st century, including the Mohabbat Khan Mosque, Kotla Mohsin Khan, Chowk Yadgar and the Qissa Khawani Bazaar.
 Due to the damage caused by rapid growth and development, the old walled city has been identified as an area that urgently requires restoration and protection.

 The walled city was surrounded by several main gates that served as the main entry points into the city — in January 2012, an announcement was made that the government plans to address the damage that has left the gates largely non-existent over time, with all of the gates targeted for restoration.

 Demographics

 Population

-The population of Peshawar district in 1998 was 2,026,851.
-The city's annual growth rate is estimated at 3.29% per year, and the 2016 population of Peshawar district is estimated to be 3,405,414.
-With a population of 1,970,042 according to the 2017 census, Peshawar is the sixth-largest city of Pakistan. and the largest city in Khyber Pakhtunkhwa, with a population five times higher than the second-largest city in the province.
+According to the 2023 census, Peshawar was the 8th largest city of Pakistan and the largest city in Khyber Pakhtunkhwa with a population of 1,905,975.
+Its population is five times higher than the second-largest city in the province.

-Language